-When you close your Microsoft account, you delete your account information, including your ID and password, your registered information, and your contacts.
+When you close your Microsoft account, you delete your account information, including your email address and password, your registered information, and your contacts.
 After you delete an account, you can't use that Microsoft account anymore to sign in to Microsoft products and services.

 Go to the Microsoft account overview webpage, and then sign in with your Microsoft account.